-I. "That men are not, by nature, estranged

-from God, and of the family of Satan."

-2. "That visible membership constitutes the adoption of sons."

-3. "That adoption is merited by the creature,

-and is not an act of God's free grace."

-4. "That ever the sonship conferred in adoption, will or can be annulled by God."
+- 1. "That men are not, by nature, estranged from God, and of the family of Satan. - 2.
+"That visible membership constitutes the adoption of sons. - 3.
+"That Adoption is merited by the creature, and not an act of God's free grace. - 4.
+"That ever the sonship, conferred in Adoption, will or can be annulled by God."